beauty-and-the-beast-2The Beauty and the Best

-The Beauty and the Best is truly a story as old as time.
+is truly a story as old as time.
 Disney has produced the story multiple times: first as an animated film, then as a Broadway musical, and now as a live-action film.
-And with each ensuing production, Disney finds is necessary to twist the plot around just a smidgen more.
-Before we go any farther, let’s take a look back at the original story and see how the Disney productions compare to Gabrielle-Suzanne de Villenuve’s narrative.
+And with each ensuing production, Disney twists the plot around just a smidgen more.
+Before deciding on which version you like the most, I encourage think through these 5 major chnages that Disney made to Gabrielle-Suzanne de Villenuve’s short story.

 2. Belle is not an only child.